kitspace/kitspace/README.md

 [![video](image_src/fosdem2017.jpg)](https://video.fosdem.org/2017/AW1.120/kitnic_it.vp8.webm)

 Kitspace (formerly Kitnic) is a registry of open source hardware electronics projects that are ready to order and build.
+It could be described as a "Thingiverse for electronics".
 The most important elements of a Kit Space project page are:

 - A prominent link to download the Gerber files and a preview rendering of the board
 - The ability to quickly add the required components to a retailer shopping